 1. To Remove Some of Your Wealth From the Banking System

 Reason number one is to remove some of your wealth from the banking system and protect against systemic risk.
-Deutsche bank recently failed a stress test.
-That is one of many possible dominoes that could set off another global financial crisis.
+In 2018, Deutsche bank failed a US banking stress test.
+Recently the Bank of England ordered HSBC, Lloyds Banking Group and Standard Chartered to “fix issues including how they would fund themselves if they ran into trouble and how they would smoothly serve customers.”
+Those are just a few of many possible dominoes that could set off another global financial crisis.

 2. Protection Against Bank Failure and Bail-ins

 As noted already, in a bank failure 100% of your deposits are potentially at risk in New Zealand.
 Plus with such a concentrated banking sector in New Zealand, if one bank failed there is a likelihood that others would be affected.
 So it makes sense not to keep all your eggs in one basket.
 Remove some wealth from the banking system.
-This was the case in Cyprus in recent years.
+This bail in is exactly what took place in Cyprus back in 2013.